January 3, 2026

 Unconditionally accessible care

-People who don’t have access to quality medical care, whether it’s due to being uninsured or underinsured, not having a provider nearby, or a lack of culturally sensitive care, are much more likely to be affected by cervical cancer.
+People who don’t have access to quality medical care, whether it’s due to being uninsured or underinsured, not having a provider nearby, or being unable to find culturally sensitive care, are much more likely to be affected by cervical cancer.

-Our providers understand the disproportionate risk of cervical cancer that Black, Latino, Indigenous, and immigrant people face in the United States due to these barriers to care.
+Our providers understand the disproportionate risk of cervical cancer that Black, Latino, Indigenous, and immigrant people, as well as transgender and nonbinary people, face in the United States due to these barriers to care.
 We’re committed to providing culturally sensitive care and to lowering the rates of cervical cancer for everyone in our community.

-If being uninsured or underinsured is a worry that’s keeping you from getting the care you need, we’re here to help — Evergreen’s dedicated financial counseling team can support you in finding the coverage that best fits your needs.
+If being uninsured or underinsured is a worry that’s keeping you from getting the care you need, we’re here to help — our dedicated financial counseling team can help you find coverage that fits your needs.